-NOTE N - RESTRUCTURING CHARGES AND IMPAIRMENT
+NOTE N - RESTRUCTURING CHARGES

 On November 3, 2016, the Company announced its plan to implement an enhanced market approach to better serve its customers.
 The enhanced market approach unified the Company's sales, pricing, customer service, marketing, and capacity sourcing functions effective January 1, 2017, and allows the Company to operate as one logistics provider under the ArcBest brand.
-As a result of the restructuring, the Company recorded charges during 2018, 2017, and the fourth quarter of 2016, the majority of which are non-cash, for impairment of software, contract and lease terminations, severance, and relocation expenses.
+As a result, the Company recorded restructuring charges during 2018 and 2017, the majority of which are noncash, related to contract and lease terminations, severance, and relocation expenses.